batelzag/OpssSchool-Final-Project/README.md

    export AWS_SECRET_ACCESS_KEY=EXAMPLESECRETKEY
    export AWS_DEFAULT_REGION=us-east-1
    ```
-3. Use the example.tfvars file and enter the username and password that you wish to set for the RDS insance, and the AWS credentials for the kandula app user:
+3. Use the example.tfvars file and enter the username and password that you wish to set for the RDS instance:
    <br />
    ```
    # AWS
    db_username             = "example"
    db_password             = "example12345"

-   # Slack
-   slack_notification_webhook_url = "https://hooks.slack.com/..."
    ```
 4. Optional: scan terraform's configuration files
    for vulnerabilities with <a href="https://docs.snyk.io/snyk-cli/install-the-snyk-cli">snyk</a>: